gayegul/lodashPractice/README.md

 # lodash-notes
-Lodash practice with method definitions and edge cases
+Lodash notes and practice with method definitions and edge cases